The World Naked Bike Ride is a protest event where participants ride bicycles around downtown Vancouver while wearing nothing or just their underwear.

 The cyclists rode their bikes by English Bay Beach and past Denman Street before turning down a side road on their way to Robson Street.
 They then cycled down Robson, up Granville Street, across the Granville Street Bridge and over to Granville Island.

 From Granville Island the procession headed east, went over the Cambie Street Bridge and then made its way back to Sunset Beach.

 In total the route was less than 10 km.
 Throughout the trip, the riders stay together as a group and go at a fairly leisurely pace.

-We’re not sure if the route was the same in 2020 or 2021.
+We’re not sure if the route was the same in 2020, 2021 or 2022.
 It might have been the same, or maybe slightly different.
-2022 route details may or may not be similar as well.

 Observations About the Event